melkamu372/Terraform_EKS_Cluster/README.md

-# Terraform_EKS_Cluster
+# Terraform ELASTIC KUBERNETES SERVICE (EKS) Cluster
-This repository contains terraform configuration for a EKS cluster on AWS with an S3 backend and DynamoDB.
+ This repo gives a quick getting started guide for deploying your Amazon EKS cluster using Hashicorp Terraform.
+It contains contains terraform configuration for a EKS cluster on AWS with an S3 backend and DynamoDB.